 Hou de Sousa: Ziggy

-The installation softly ricochets between the narrow bounds of its triangular site, echoing the urban and architectural context, and the thin linear elements that define its porous composition are lightweight, visually transparent, and impervious to wind.
-“Ziggy is a polyvalent creature that strings together gateways, apertures, and seating,” describes Josh de Sousa, Principal & Co-Founder of Hou de Sousa.
+The installation softly ricocheted between the narrow bounds of its triangular site, echoing the urban and architectural context, and the thin linear elements that define its porous composition are lightweight, visually transparent, and impervious to wind.
+“Ziggy is a polyvalent creature that strings together gateways, apertures, and seating,” described Josh de Sousa, Principal & Co-Founder of Hou de Sousa.
 “This porous wall welcomes folks arriving from all directions while ringing in the holiday season with a flourish of color and light.”

 Hou de Sousa is a New York-based architecture, art, and design studio focused on culturally progressive and environmentally responsible projects that foster public engagement and creativity.
 Over the past two years, Nancy Hou and Josh de Sousa’s office has won open competitions and RFP’s hosted by Google; Friends of the High Line; Georgetown BID; Socrates Sculpture Park; Dupont Underground; the Korean Ministry of Culture, Sports & Tourism; and the Architectural League of New York.
 The Ziggy project team also includes Powell Draper, Director of Operations at Schlaich Bergermann and Partner; Dan Bergsagel, Structural Engineer at Schlaich Bergermann and Partner; and steel fabrication by Brian Chu and Conor Coghlan, the Co-Founders of A05 Studio.